Ichor (NASDAQ:ICHR) Releases Q2 2022 Earnings Guidance

 Ichor (NASDAQ:ICHR – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $0.68-$0.94 for the period, compared to the consensus estimate of $1.03.
+The company provided EPS guidance of $0.68-$0.94 for the period, compared to the consensus EPS estimate of $1.03.
 The company issued revenue guidance of $290.00 million-$330.00 million, compared to the consensus revenue estimate of $324.80 million.

-Ichor (NASDAQ:ICHR – Get Rating) last announced its earnings results on Tuesday, May 10th.
+Ichor (NASDAQ:ICHR – Get Rating) last issued its quarterly earnings data on Tuesday, May 10th.
 The technology company reported $0.70 earnings per share for the quarter, missing analysts’ consensus estimates of $0.90 by ($0.20).
-Ichor had a return on equity of 17.89% and a net margin of 5.71%.
-The firm had revenue of $293.15 million for the quarter, compared to the consensus estimate of $300.08 million.
-During the same period in the prior year, the business earned $0.69 EPS.
-Ichor’s quarterly revenue was up 10.8% on a year-over-year basis.
-As a group, equities research analysts expect that Ichor will post 3.55 EPS for the current fiscal year.
+The firm had revenue of $293.15 million for the quarter, compared to analysts’ expectations of $300.08 million.
+Ichor had a net margin of 5.71% and a return on equity of 17.89%.
+The company’s revenue for the quarter was up 10.8% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $0.69 EPS.
+Analysts anticipate that Ichor will post 3.55 earnings per share for the current year.

-In related news, CTO Philip Ryan Sr. Barros sold 12,249 shares of the business’s stock in a transaction dated Wednesday, May 25th.
+In other Ichor news, CTO Philip Ryan Sr. Barros sold 12,249 shares of the firm’s stock in a transaction on Wednesday, May 25th.
 The shares were sold at an average price of $26.85, for a total transaction of $328,885.65.
-Following the transaction, the chief technology officer now directly owns 61,090 shares in the company, valued at $1,640,266.50.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Director Iain Mackenzie sold 2,500 shares of the business’s stock in a transaction dated Wednesday, May 18th.
+Following the transaction, the chief technology officer now directly owns 61,090 shares of the company’s stock, valued at approximately $1,640,266.50.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Iain Mackenzie sold 2,500 shares of the firm’s stock in a transaction on Wednesday, May 18th.
 The stock was sold at an average price of $28.82, for a total transaction of $72,050.00.
-Following the transaction, the director now owns 15,364 shares in the company, valued at $442,790.48.
+Following the transaction, the director now directly owns 15,364 shares in the company, valued at $442,790.48.
 The disclosure for this sale can be found here.
-2.80% of the stock is currently owned by insiders.
+Company insiders own 2.80% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in the business.
-Captrust Financial Advisors raised its position in shares of Ichor by 232.6% in the first quarter.
+Several hedge funds have recently added to or reduced their stakes in the company.
+Bank of America Corp DE lifted its stake in shares of Ichor by 105.0% in the 1st quarter.
+Bank of America Corp DE now owns 104,252 shares of the technology company’s stock worth $3,713,000 after acquiring an additional 53,391 shares during the period.
+Geneos Wealth Management Inc. lifted its stake in shares of Ichor by 525.0% in the first quarter.
+Geneos Wealth Management Inc. now owns 2,500 shares of the technology company’s stock valued at $89,000 after purchasing an additional 2,100 shares during the period.
+Captrust Financial Advisors lifted its stake in shares of Ichor by 232.6% in the first quarter.
 Captrust Financial Advisors now owns 1,284 shares of the technology company’s stock valued at $46,000 after purchasing an additional 898 shares during the period.
-Geneos Wealth Management Inc. raised its position in shares of Ichor by 525.0% in the first quarter.
-Geneos Wealth Management Inc. now owns 2,500 shares of the technology company’s stock valued at $89,000 after purchasing an additional 2,100 shares during the period.
-U.S. Capital Wealth Advisors LLC bought a new stake in shares of Ichor in the first quarter valued at approximately $267,000.
-Hsbc Holdings PLC raised its position in shares of Ichor by 62.6% in the first quarter.
-Hsbc Holdings PLC now owns 8,285 shares of the technology company’s stock valued at $295,000 after purchasing an additional 3,191 shares during the period.
-Finally, Millennium Management LLC bought a new stake in shares of Ichor in the second quarter valued at approximately $313,000.
-86.95% of the stock is currently owned by institutional investors and hedge funds.
+Wellington Management Group LLP lifted its stake in shares of Ichor by 74.3% in the first quarter.
+Wellington Management Group LLP now owns 189,616 shares of the technology company’s stock valued at $6,754,000 after purchasing an additional 80,802 shares during the period.
+Finally, State Street Corp lifted its stake in shares of Ichor by 10.5% in the first quarter.
+State Street Corp now owns 1,042,156 shares of the technology company’s stock valued at $37,122,000 after purchasing an additional 99,263 shares during the period.
+Institutional investors own 86.95% of the company’s stock.

 Ichor Company Profile (Get Rating)